dindafadhya/multifingered-hand-robot/README.md

 # multifingered-hand-robot
-multifingered hand robot using flex sensors with PID control
+multifingered hand robot using flex sensors with PID and Fuzzy Logic (not yet done).